 For example, if you need to combine trash compactors and pumps with generators and other machines, an IoT solution can provide the variety of devices required to track different data types and send them to decision-makers.

 "Every machine has its own programming language.
 With M2M systems, you need to find devices that are programmed to talk to those machines," Raniz said.
-"With IoT, you can easily connect to the gateway.
+"With IoT, you can easily connect different sensors and assets via an IoT gateway.
 You can easily connect a generator pump and a trash compactor in one factory floor."

 IoT generally offers a far more data-rich experience that improves human productivity than M2M does.
 IoT deployments usually have applications that make it easy for users to see relevant data and take action.